Arizona Tier II Reporting

 Understand State-Specific Reporting Requirements

 Arizona facilities that are subject to emergency planning requirements are required to submit a facility emergency response plan along with their Tier II report.
 In Arizona, there are specific reporting thresholds in the town of Gilbert that need to be considered if you are reporting a facility in this town.
-Check to see if your LEPCs and local fire department accept electronic reports.
+Check to see if your LEPCs and local fire department accept electronic reports by checking here

 Keep Copies of All Submitted Reports